checkerschaf/sherlock-deno/README.md

 ### Useful development commands:
 - `deno lint --unstable` - Runs a code linter to look for check the code style.
 - `deno test` - Runs all tests.
-- `npm run pkg` - Create a local executable on you current system in the root directory.

 *Tip: You can find more info about the deno cli [here](https://deno.land/manual/getting_started/command_line_interface).*